Infinitode/Scikit-learn-DecisionTreeClassifier-Updater/README.md

 This repository contains a comprehensive set of tools to upgrade a wide variety of Scikit-learn models from older versions (e.g., `<=1.3.x`) to be compatible with newer Scikit-learn environments.

+## ⚠️ Important Notice: Model Refitting

+During the upgrade process, some models are **refit** with their original training data, while others have their internal components directly upgraded.
+It is crucial to understand which models are affected:

+- **Models that ARE refit**:
+  - `KNeighborsClassifier`
+  - `KNeighborsRegressor`
+  - `NearestNeighbors`

+- **Why is this necessary?**
+  - For these models, the internal data structures are not easily portable across Scikit-learn versions.
+To ensure compatibility, the tool extracts the original training data (`X` and `y`) and uses it to refit a new model instance in the target environment.

+- **What does this mean for you?**
+  - The refitting process ensures that your model is compatible with the new environment, but it is essentially a new model trained on the same data.
+The performance should be identical, but the model object itself is new.

+- **Pipelines**:
+  - If your `Pipeline`, `FeatureUnion`, or `ColumnTransformer` contains one of the models listed above, that specific step will be refit, while other steps will be upgraded directly.

+All other supported models are upgraded by transferring their learned attributes to a new model instance without refitting.

+> [!NOTE]
+> Our internal saving logic uses `pickle` and not `joblib`.
+Refrain from using `joblib` to load converted models after they have been generated if not using the command-line interface directly.

 ## Features

 - **Model Converter**: Extracts and upgrades the internal components of a Scikit-learn model.